tentone/potree-core/README.md

           - Potree.TreeType.KDTREE
  - Potree.PointCloudTree
     - Base Object3D used to store and represent point cloud data.
+    - These objects are created by the loader
+ - Potree.Object
+    - Container that stores PointCloudTree objects updates them and renders them.

 ### Building
  - The output javascript is not a module of any kind
- - The project can be build using closure
+ - The project can be build using
     - npm install
     - npm run build